 You may feel free to request information from the community's staff.
-But whatever information you receive should also be made available to each of the other members.
+Make sure whatever information you receive is also distributed to each of the other members.
+Similarly, written materials received at home from applicants or others should be provided to the community's staff{6.} for distribution to the rest of the members.